Just being able to import your production schedule is not enough. You need to be able to edit and change it on the fly. This post is about:

 No matter the scenario, all manufacturers have a schedule.
 It doesn’t matter what they produce or how.
 It doesn’t matter if they’re a discrete or process manufacturer.
 Whether you make airplanes and plan out production months in advance or make cheesecakes and produce based on daily demand.
 Every manufacturer has a schedule, in some form, whether it’s an Excel spreadsheet or an ERP system.

-But, that schedule needs to be importable and usable.
+The schedule needs to be importable and usable.